FAQ's about Permanent Hair Removal

 What about makeup, how soon can I wear it again?

 You can generally begin wearing makeup 24 hours after your treatment.
-However if you have a makeup container that is not contaminated, you can try a small amount on an inconspicuous area first and if it doesn't break out, then it is probably OK to use makeup sooner.
+However if you have a makeup container that is designed to avoid contamination (that is, one that you cannot dip your fingers into), you can apply a small amount to an inconspicuous area first, and if it does not break out, then it is probably OK to use it.

 Top

-Do I have to avoid the sun for months like with LASER/LAZER hair removal?
+Do I have to avoid the sun for months and/or bleach my skin like as is recommended when getting LASER hair removal?

-No, just don't come in for a treatment with a sunburn.
-Don't go into any source of heat or direct sunlight for the first 24 hours following the treatment.
-After the first 24 hours, and as long as any reaction is showing, always use a sun screen with an SPF of 30 or higher.
+No, just be sure that you do not have an active sunburn when you come for treatment.
+Also, don't go into any source of extreme heat or direct sunlight for the first 24 hours following your treatment.
+After the first 24 hours, or as long as any reaction is visible, always use a sun screen with an SPF of 50 or higher on the treated area(s).

 Top